 To say that I didn’t know what I was getting into would be a gross understatement.
 Sure, I had seen the documentary Dust To Glory, I had even watched a very small portion of the 2013 Baja 1000 pass by a campsite near Gonzaga Bay, but based on my recent experience I really had no idea what it was going to be like to be part of the race.
 All I knew was that I wanted to be involved, so I did my best to make that happen.

 This all started with an invitation from my long-time internet friend Dave Connors.
 Dave drove his Land Cruiser from Vancouver to Argentina a few years before we did a similar trip.
 Through the magic of the social media he had heard about the trip Ash and I did (and you already know about if you’re reading this blog post).
-The details are a bit fuzzy, but I made an offhand comment on Instagram about joining him and Canguro Racing during a Baja 1000 race, he then allowed me an open invitation, and then I let that thought percolate in my head for a couple of years.
+The details are a bit fuzzy, but I made an offhand comment on Instagram about chasing the Baja 1000 with Canguro Racing, he then allowed me an open invitation, and then I let that thought percolate in my head for a couple of years.

 Fast forward to summer of 2017.
 A few things came together so that I could check this one big item off my bucket list: to be part of the Score International Baja 1000.

 One: I had made a marketing contact at Toyota Canada the previous year on our drive across Canada and they had mentioned they were looking for authentic content to share.

 Two: My talented friends Aaron and Lindsay from Koyo Productions had time available in November to work together on a project.

 Three: That open invite from Dave to join the Canguro Racing team was burning a hole in my brain.